-Chris Hufnagel is with Wolverine Worldwide, the company believed to be responsible for the toxic chemicals, called PFAs, that were discovered in private drinking wells.
+Chris Hufnagel is with Wolverine Worldwide, the company believed to be responsible for the toxic chemicals, called PFASs, that were discovered in private drinking wells.

 He says the company decided to go further than single tap filters and bottled water.

-“Offer every home that has come in with elevated levels above the EPA advisory for PFAs to offer them whole house filtration systems, and we're mobilizing that right now,” he said.
+“Offer every home that has come in with elevated levels above the EPA advisory for PFASs to offer them whole house filtration systems, and we're mobilizing that right now,” he said.

 Hufnagel says the company decided to offer filters after listening to community feedback at a town hall meeting last month.